jakemcc/jakemccrary.com/source/_posts/2020-12-28-speeding-up-magit-with-the-native-comp-branch-of-emacs.markdown

 I followed the instructions from the readme and picked the latest known good commit from [this issue](https://github.com/jimeh/build-emacs-for-macos/issues/6) (at the time I did this `be907b0ba82c2a65e0468d50653cae8a7cf5f16b`).
 I then updated my [init.el](https://github.com/jakemcc/emacs.d/commit/72cf37a497b72b8990956395e2eaa87285ea7c81) based on instructions from in the `build-emacs-for-macos` project.

-I haven't had any issues since switching to this bleeding edge.
+I haven't had any issues since switching to this very new Emacs.
 I don't have numbers to back this up but it does feel faster.

 ## Recommendation